 Transitioning Care for Incoming Students

 There are important steps that you as a student can take to facilitate college success.
 If you have an existing health condition, integrating your treatment into your educational goals will help you to better manage the many priorities that student life holds.
 If you are on medication, receiving care from a medical or psychiatric provider, or have a current IEP, equivalent services are available at Notre Dame.
 Coordinating your care should begin before you arrive on campus.
 The following guidelines can help with the transition of your care.
-For students who are returning after taking time away, please visit Transitioning Care for Returning Students.
+For students who are returning after taking time away, please visit Returning to the University.
 You may also contact the Care and Wellness Consultants if you have questions.

 General Things you Should Know